vanish125/gpsdo-fw/README.md

   - `Millis`: the gap in milliseconds between GPS PPS reference and MCU calculated PPS (should be 0)
   - `PWM auto save`: press to set the PWM auto-save status (when set to `ON`, PWM value will automatically be saved the first time PPB mean value reaches 0)
   - `PPS auto resync`: press to set the PWM auto-sync status (when set to `ON`, MCU Controlled PPS output will automatically be resynced to GPS PPS Output the first time PPB mean value reaches 0)
-  - `PPB Lock Threshold`: press to set the PPB threshold value above which PPB is considered locked
+  - `PPB Lock Threshold`: press to set the PPB threshold value above which GPSDO is considered locked
   - `Exit`: press to exit the PPB sub-menu
 - `PWM Screen`: the current PWM value, press the encoder twice to save this value to flash memory
 - `GPS Menu`: displays the number of detected satellites and the current GPS time